 What is a Virtual Lawyer or Virtual Law Firm?

 A virtual lawyer is an attorney who provides services without a brick-and-mortar office.
-We aren’t fake lawyers; we are just lawyers who deliver services via the phone and the internet.
-Often, this means we can charge a little less than “traditional” lawyers, but the real advantage is the convenience for our firm and the client.
-For instance, there are no commutes, no traffic, and very little waiting.
-And if a client misses an appointment, it doesn’t take much to close our calendar and get back to work.
+We aren’t fake lawyers; we simply deliver services via the phone and the internet.
+The key difference is location.
+Our practice is not tied to a physical office, allowing us to serve clients from anywhere.
+This often means we can charge a little less than “traditional” lawyers, but the real advantage is convenience for both the firm and the client.

 Benefits of a Virtual Law Practice

-The idea of running an entirely virtual law firm may sound like a leap—even for those who regularly practice and even litigate through video calls.
+The idea of running an entirely virtual law firm may sound like a leap, even for those who regularly practice and even litigate through video calls.
 The truth is, my practice is not that different from your average attorney.

 Greater Work Flexibility